kumar303/github-focus/README.md

 ## Usage

-Generate a GitHub [personal access token](https://github.com/settings/tokens/new?scopes=notifications&description=Notifier%20for%20GitHub%20extension) with the `notifications` scope.
-This [link](https://github.com/settings/tokens/new?scopes=notifications&description=GitHub%20Focus%20extension) will begin creating one.
+Generate a GitHub personal access token with the `notifications` and `repo` scopes.
+This [link](https://github.com/settings/tokens/new?scopes=notifications,repo&description=GitHub%20Focus%20extension) will begin creating one.
 Go to `about:addons`, find the add-on, and click Preferences to enter your access token.

 You will now begin receiving desktop notifications.